unsignedchar-256/unsignedchar-256/README.md

    > I will make a public repository if I have something useful to share.
 But I guess they will be a garbage, full of bugs, and full of security vulnerabilities.

 2. Contributions
    > I am pretty afraid of making contributions on other repository now.
-If I made something on your project and I messed up your project, I am sorry because of my mistake.
+If I made something on your project and I messed up your project, I am sorry because of my mistake :)

 ### What are you doing right now?
 Currently, I am learning C++.
 As a person who just started to learn C++, I don't know a lot of C++.